Divya271/file-based-Key-Value-datastore---FRESHWORKS-task/README.md

 A client process is allowed to access the data store using multiple threads, if it desires to.
 The data store must therefore be thread-safe.
 The client will bear as little memory costs as possible to use this data store, while deriving maximum performance with respect to response times for accessing the data store.

-# Steps to run Clinet file
+# Steps to run Client.java file
   > Download json-simple-1.1.1.jar

   > Create JSON folder in C drive